mburumaxwell/fufarm_arduino_sensors/README.md

 ## Data Transmission

 The code base supports either sending data to Home Assistant (MQTT) or printing out JSON via Serial.
-To enable HomeAssistant, set `USE_HOME_ASSISTANT` to `1`.
+Data is sent to HomeAssistant, if the board has network support (e.g. WiFi).
 HomeAssistant is capable enough to replay the information to any other destination including InfluxDB (which we used to support in this repository).

 ## Spelling